 Tara made her first appearance as guest conductor with the Charlotte Symphony Orchestra on December 29 & 30, 2021.
 She conducted their holiday Cirque de Noël program which featured aerialists, jugglers, acrobats, and strongmen from Cirque de la Symphonie.
 In response to her direction of Debussy’s Clair de Lune (arr.
 Alfred Reed), CVNC (Classical Voice of North Carolina) said her “conducting shaped the piece with such elegant nuances that it became more than a simple underscore for the aerialist onstage.”
-Tara is excited to work with the Charlotte Symphony again in September 2022 for their "On Campus" concert at Central Piedmont Community College (featuring a piece by Nia Imani Franklin, Miss America 2019) and in June 2023 for their Music of the Eagles performance with the guest band, Hotel California.
+Tara worked again with the Charlotte Symphony in September 2022 for their "On Campus" concert at Central Piedmont Community College (featuring a piece by Nia Imani Franklin, Miss America 2019) and she is looking forward t0 conducting the CSO's Music of the Eagles concert with the guest band Hotel California in June, 2023.

 Tara was recognized as a 2019 Honored Artist of The American Prize, a series of non-profit national competitions in the performing arts.
 Honored Artists are individuals who have proven themselves to be artists of sustained excellence over a number of seasons as laureates in the competitions.
 In past seasons, Keith has placed in the orchestral conducting and programming divisions for her work with the Davidson College Symphony Orchestra (DCSO) and the Lee County Community Orchestra.
 Under her direction, the DCSO won first place in the college orchestral performance division in 2018.